Has your local pet food store run out of your favorite Blue Buffalo recipe, or is the price of Blue Buffalo getting too high for you to keep up?

 What makes them different is that while they are a large dog food brand by themselves, they are also one of the largest third-party dog food manufacturers and produce food for other brands, including Taste of the Wild and Tractor Supply Company’s private label brand 4Health.

 Diamond is priced very competitively and is most cost-effective than Blue Buffalo.
-However, unlike Rachel Ray Nutrish, they do so by selling their dog food in much larger quantities.
+However, unlike Rachael Ray Nutrish, they do so by selling their dog food in much larger quantities.

 It is typical to see most Diamond Naturals recipes being sold in 40lb pounds which is far larger than most brands.